NorbertFenk/gitroduction/README.md

 	new file:   first.txt
 ```
 The "Changes to be committed" text indicate that it is in ***staged*** state.
-In this state if you commit the changes what you have done so fare, Git will make a new commit with the given commit message.
-On the other hand if you do not commit it you can make furhter changes on the *first.txt* file.
+In this state if you commit the changes what you have done so far, Git will make a new commit with the given commit message.

+#### Modify files
+On the other hand, if you do not commit it you can make furhter changes on the *first.txt* file.
 Please modify the content of the *first.txt*.
 ```
 echo "Hello world" > first.txt
 ```